Research & Blog

 History suggests we'll wait too long.
 The stakes suggest we can't afford to.

+What this means for enterprises.
 Organizations can't wait for regulatory clarity.
 Start building robust AI governance now: implement genuine safety frameworks, conduct third-party audits, establish clear accountability chains, and document everything.
-When real regulation arrives—and it will—you'll be ready.
+When real regulation arrives, and it will, you'll be ready.